Gamer239/pb-data-modifier/README.md

   -s S [S ...]
 A space separated list of fields names to sum

   -f F [F ...]
-Only output or compute a result when column=value or column=value,value2,etc
+Only output or compute a result when column=value or column=value,value2,etc. Note: Do NOT put
+                        commas in the filter values.

   -shorten SHORTEN [SHORTEN ...]
-                        Shorten the text of data to the text specified in the specified column. column=ShortenedValue
+                        Shorten the text of data to the text specified in the specified column. column=ShortenedValue.
+                        Note: Do NOT include commas in the strings to shorten.
+Shortening happens before filtering.

 ## Examples
 ### Simple Examples